Rookout/docs/docs/setup-guide.md

 ```export ROOKOUT_REMOTE_ORIGIN=https://github.com/Rookout/tutorial-python```\
 ```export ROOKOUT_COMMIT=defbaa76e22751366dab483f67856a00bb626031```

-Rookout also has the ability to automatically fetch your source code repository by embedding the .git folder within your Docker container.
+Rookout also has the ability to automatically fetch your source code repository by including the .git folder within your deployed application.
 For more details on this approach, see [this blog post](https://www.rookout.com/blog/embedding-source-code-version-information-in-docker-images).

 ## Debugging With Rookout